astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :name: grbhubb

-Hubble Diagram constructed from gamma-ray burst light curves, plotting distance modulus (the distance in logrithmic units) vs. redshift.
+Hubble Diagram constructed from gamma-ray burst light curves, plotting distance modulus (the distance in logarithmic units) vs. redshift.
-Note that this relationship does not look linear because the logrithm flattens the slope for large distances.
+Note that this relationship does not look linear because the logarithm flattens the slope for large distances.
+Image from Schaefer,
-Image from Schaefer, B. (2007).
+B. (2007).
 ```

 The Big Bang Theory in its entirety extrapolates this currently